Today I want to share with you a super effective, minimal and zero waste method to clean, purify and moisturise your skin: the oil cleansing method.

 50% core oil: grapeseed oil, hemp seed oil, safflower oil

-20% luxury oil: tamanu, sea buckthorn oil, argan oil
+20% optional luxury oil: tamanu, sea buckthorn oil, argan oil

 optional: up to 0.5% essential oil: lavender, tea tree, palmarosa, lemongrass, geranium, grapefruit, sweet orange, neroli.

 60% core oil: sweet almond oil, apricot kernel oil, ricebran oil, sunflower oil, olive oil